skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---

+*Updated 2025-02-11, with latest median and mean data as of [Episode 286](https://thefeed.libsyn.com/286-triton-podcast-report-youtubes-podcast-evolution-and-what-your-words-could-cost-you).*

 *Updated 2025-01-28, with latest country and user agent data as of [Episode 285](https://thefeed.libsyn.com/285-do-not-let-the-unicorns-die).*